 Benghazi suspect Khattala pleads not guilty before federal judge in D.C.

-Ahmed Abu Khattala, a suspected Libyan ringleader of the 2012 attacks in Benghazi that killed a U.S. ambassador and three other Americans, was brought Saturday from a Navy warship to the federal courthouse in the District of Columbia, where he entered a plea of not guilty to a single conspiracy charge.
+Ahmed Abu Khattala — a suspected Libyan ringleader of the 2012 Benghazi attacks that killed four Americans, including Ambassador Christopher Stevens — was taken on Saturday from a Navy warship to the federal courthouse in the District of Columbia, where he entered a plea of not guilty to a single conspiracy charge.

 At 3:25 p.m., Khattala walked, unshackled, into a paneled courtroom in downtown Washington, wearing a black, zip-up hooded sweatshirt, black pants and a flowing gray beard.
 It was his first appearance in public since he was captured in Libya two weeks ago, transported across the Atlantic Ocean in a ship made of steel from the World Trade Center's rubble, and flown by helicopter into the District just after sunrise Saturday.